Kudaes/Eclipse/README.md

 Note how unlike when performing a regular DLL proxying, with this technique the proxy DLL does not need to have the same name as the DLL to which the calls are being forwarded, removing that specific IoC.

-## Spawn powershell without ETW and AMSI
+## Spawn powershell with ETW and AMSI disabled

 Since the hijack of the main AC of a process allows us to redirect the load of any DLL, this technique can be used to modify the behaviour of a process.
 As a example, let's see how to use Eclipse to spawn a `powershell.exe` process with ETW (usermode) and AMSI disabled.
 To do so, we just need to redirect the loading of the DLLs responsible of those features: `amsi.dll` and `advapi32.dll`.
 First, let's create with ADPT the proxy DLL that will intercept the calls to `amsi.dll`: